lmontin/komga-ios9-3-5/README.md

 ## Features

-- Browse libraries, series and books via a responsive web UI that works on desktop, tablets and phones
+- Browse libraries, ,series and books via a responsive web UI that works on desktop, tablets and phones
 - Organize your library with collections and read lists
 - Edit metadata for your series and books
 - Import embedded metadata automatically